CBA-UPC/ORM/README.md

 * selenium >= 3.141.0
 * tldextract >= 2.2.2
 * asn1crypto >= 1.4.0
+* esprima >= 4.0.1

 You can install them using *pip install -r requirements.txt* from the downloaded folder.
+To compile some of the modules you will need the python-dev library corresponding to you Python version.

 Moreover, to compute the *fuzzy_hashes* used to compare resources, we need to install tlsh.
 You can follow the official [guide.](https://github.com/trendmicro/tlsh) For future proof, we include inside [assets](assets/) folder the current version of the module used by ORM.